Commissioner of the Revenue

 The Personal Property Change Form

-the Commissioner of the Revenue within 60 days to avoid a penalty of 5% or $10 whichever is greatest.
+of the Revenue within 60 days to avoid a penalty of 5% or $10 whichever is greatest.
 Please list any changes and mail or e-mail the form to the Commissioner of the Revenue.

 Sec.
 2-32. - Filing of personal property tax returns - Generally.